Finding Ubisoft's Chicago: "The Loop"

-The building in Watch Dogs looks very much like the real-world Chicago Cultural Center, but there’s no German U-Boats, I’m just letting you know now.
+The building in Watch Dogs looks very much like the real-world Chicago Cultural Center, but there are no German U-Boats, I’m just letting you know now.

 (E3) Randolph Street Subway Terminal/Millennium Station

 Based on the name it’s Millennium Station which was formally called Randolph Street Terminal/Station.
 Rather than catering to the subway lines, it’s a station for the Red and Orange M.E.T.R.A. commuter train lines.
 It’s also a part of Chicago’s pedway system, an underground series of tunnels and stores that stretch around The Loop and Downtown.
-I unfortunately have not yet explored the pedway fully yet.
-In fact the only part of it I have seen is Millennium Station in July 2015.
+I, unfortunately, have not yet explored the pedway fully yet.
+In fact, the only part of it I have seen is the Millennium Station in July, 2015.
 It’s not an easy attraction to get to which is probably why I don’t ever hear a lot of Chicagoans talk about it.
 Is it even still there?

 (F3) Lombardo Murder